qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

     The latter option is especially useful when the symbol size isn't fixed, e.g. if it's set by a data defined size or when using different symbols in a :ref:`categorized <categorized_renderer>` renderer.
-  * at a :guilabel:`Maximum Distance` from the feature, which is an optional setting that allows you to control how far a label can be placed from the feature it's labeling.
+  * within a :guilabel:`Maximum Distance` from the feature, which is an optional setting that allows you to control how far a label can be placed from the feature it's labeling.
     This works alongside the :guilabel:`Distance` setting to create a range for label placement, adding flexibility to position labels more effectively, especially on busy maps, ensuring